 - Only 60Hz display

 The Lenovo Tab P12 is a solid mid-range tablet designed with entertainment and creativity in mind.
-Its large 12.7-inch 3K LTPS LCD (2,944 x 1,840 pixels) provides a sharp and immersive viewing experience, ideal for binge-watching or sketching with the included stylus.
+Its large 12.7-inch 3K LTPS LCD (2,944 x 1,840 pixels) provides a sharp and immersive viewing experience, ideal for binge-watching or sketching with the included stylus — this is the one tablet on this list where the pen genuinely ships in the box rather than being sold separately.
 With quad JBL-tuned speakers and Dolby Atmos, the tablet delivers impressive audio to match its vibrant display.
 It's an appealing option for anyone seeking a big-screen device without breaking the bank.
-Whether you’re catching up on your favorite series or working on creative projects, the Tab P12 makes the experience smooth and enjoyable.

 Under the hood, it is powered by a MediaTek Dimensity 7050 chip with eight cores clocked up to 2.6GHz, ensuring smooth multitasking.
 It offers configurations of 4GB or 8GB RAM and 128GB or 256GB storage, expandable via microSD.
 Other features include a 13MP ultrawide front camera for video calls, Wi-Fi 6, Bluetooth 5.1, a fingerprint sensor, and a massive 10,200mAh battery for extended use.
-Running on Android 13, it strikes a fine balance between performance, functionality, and creative potential.
-For students, professionals, or casual users, the Lenovo Tab P12 delivers the versatility needed to keep up with your day-to-day tasks.
+One thing worth flagging: it still runs on Android 13, a couple of generations behind most other entries on this list — worth factoring in if long-term software support matters to you.
+The 60Hz display is also worth noting if you're coming from a 120Hz+ tablet elsewhere on this list, like the HONOR Pad 10 or Xiaomi Pad 7 — scrolling won't feel as smooth here, even though the resolution itself is sharper.

 Lenovo Tab P12 specs:- 12.7-inch 3K (2944 x 1840) LTPS LCD